Weighting for longitudinal youth analysis

-#2 Updated by Kareena McAloney-Kocaman over 4 years ago
+#2 Updated by Kareena McAloney-Kocaman about 5 years ago

 Sorry I have been unclear - I was aware that I needed to use a longitudinal weight, my query was actually which weight that was in the wave 3 youth data, as I cannot see one in that particular dataset.
 Can you give me the variable label of the weight for longitudinal analysis of youth data using wave 3 and (if it is not held in the youth data set direct me to which dataset it is in)?

 #3 Updated by Alita Nandi about 5 years ago

 Sorry I misread your question and my advice was more general - about when to use longitudinal weights.
 You did not find youth longitudinal weights because we do not provide those.
 The longitudinal weights we provide for all other instruments are designed for those who respond continuously up until that wave.
 This method is not optimal for the youth questionnaire as there are very questions that are repeated annually and part of the sample becomes ineligible at each subsequent wave (as they move out of the age range).